Oriola121/origold/README.md

 * React Scroll: A library for smooth scrolling between sections in a React application.
 * Framer Motion: A motion library for creating smooth animations and transitions.
 * React Icons: A library providing a wide range of icons for your projects.
+* React Intersection Observer: A library that allows components to be triggered or animated based on their visibility in the viewport.
+It's used to trigger animations when certain elements enter or exit the screen.

 ## Features